The Kim Sisters

-The Kim Sisters were a Korean-born American female singing group who made their career in the United States during the 1950s and 1960s.
-They are known for being the first South Korean music group to achieve success in the U.S. market, and for performing more than 20 times on The Ed Sullivan Show.
-The group consisted of Sue, Aija and Mia.
+The Kim Sisters (Korean: 김시스터즈) were a female vocal group from South Korea who made their career in the United States during the 1950s and 1960s.
+Formed in 1953, they are known for being the first Korean music group to achieve success in the U.S. market during the 1960s, and for performing more than 20 times on The Ed Sullivan Show.
+The trio consisted of Sook-ja "Sue", Ai-ja "Aija", and Min-ja "Mia" Kim.

 Early lives

-Sue and Aija's parents were Kim Hae-song, a popular conductor, and Lee Nan-young, one of Korea's most famous singers before the Korean War, best known for her song, "Tears of Mokpo."
-Mia's father was Lee Bong-ryong, a musician and Lee Nan-young's elder brother.
+Sue (Korean: 김숙자; RR: Gim Sukja; MR: Kim Sukcha) and Aija (Korean: 김애자; RR: Gim Aeja; MR: Kim Aecha) were born in Seoul.
+They were the daughters of Kim Hae-song, a popular conductor, and Lee Nan-young, one of Korea's most famous singers before the Korean War, best known for her song, "Tears of Mokpo."
+The elder Kim died in 1950 during the Korean War.

-In 1950, North Korea captured and later executed Kim Hae-song, the father of Sue and Aija.
+Mia (Korean: 김민자; RR: Gim Minja; MR: Kim Mincha) was Sue and Aija's biological cousin whose father was Lee Bong-ryong, a musician and Lee Nan-young's elder brother; she was later adopted by Lee Nan-young.

 Career

 Beginnings

-Following her husband's kidnapping, Lee Nan-young adopted Mia and had her daughters form a singing group in order to support the family.
+The Kim Sisters were formed in 1953.
+Following her husband's execution by North Korean forces during the Korean War, Lee Nan-young had her adopted niece Mia and her biological daughters Sue and Aija form a singing group to support the family.
 Lee bought American records on the black market so that the girls could learn songs like Hoagy Carmichael's "Ole Buttermilk Sky," which they performed in bars and nightclubs for American soldiers stationed in South Korea during the Korean War.

-The Kim Sisters were popular among the American troops, who spread the word about the group to American entertainment producer Tom Ball.
+The Kim Sisters were popular among the American troops, who spread the word about the group to American entertainment producer Tom Ball, drafting a letter with 30 GI signatures.
 He flew to South Korea in 1958 to hear the group perform, and The Kim Sisters signed a contract with Ball soon after.
 However, it took them nearly a year to acquire visas to go to the United States.